 Were You in an Accident Caused by a Fatigued Driver?

 Fatigued driving contributes to thousands of accidents in Texas every year.
 If you were injured in an accident caused by a fatigued driver, you may be entitled to compensation.
 Speak to an experienced personal injury lawyer as soon as possible to learn more.
-Contact The Law Offices of George Salinas in Austin at (512) 851-1004 or online to schedule a free consultation.
+Contact George Salinas Injury Lawyers in Austin at (512) 851-1004 or online to schedule a free consultation.